QUAstudent/QuranMemorizationTutorial/README.md

 *	Day 11: memorize new page 10.
 Review page 3 and page 4.
 *	…
 *	Day 18: memorize new page 18.
 Review page 17 and page 18 #-- crossover 1 (increment the review pages by 1)
 *	Day 19: memorize new page 19.
-Review page 1,2, and 3. #-- now we review 3 pages every day.
+Review page 1,2, and 3. #-- now we review 3 pages every day but say that you really struggled with the 3 pages and your memorization was weak/non-acceptable especially on the last page (stops, stuttering, and mistakes).
+*	Day 20: memorize new page 20.
+Redo the review page 1,2, and 3. #-- Retry the revision from yesterday since we couldn't do all the revision pages well.
+*	Day 21: memorize new page 21.
+Review page 4,5, and 6 #-- Continue revision normally
 *	…

 The execution goes as following: